What to Do with a Political Science Major

 - Communications coordinator

-- Intern/volunteer for a campaign or issues-oriented not-for-profit organization (this may be a good fit for you while you’re in high school or earning your degree)
+- Intern/volunteer for a political campaign or issues-oriented not-for-profit organization (this may be a good fit for you while you’re in high school or earning your degree)

 - Legislative assistant or aide